T. Rex (band): Influence and legacy

 T. Rex vastly influenced several genres over several decades including glam rock, the punk movement, post-punk, indie pop, Britpop and alternative rock.
-They were cited by acts such as New York Dolls, the Ramones, Kate Bush, Siouxsie and the Banshees, Joy Division, R.E.M., the Smiths, the Pixies and Tricky.
+They were cited by acts such as New York Dolls, the Ramones, Kate Bush, John Frusciante, Siouxsie and the Banshees, Joy Division, R.E.M., the Smiths, the Pixies, Guns N' Roses and Tricky.

 Sylvain Sylvain of the New York Dolls said that when forming his band with Billy Murcia and Johnny Thunders: "[they]'d all sit on the bed with these cheap guitars and do Marc Bolan songs, as well as some blues and instrumentals".
 Sparks were inspired at their beginnings by Tyrannosaurus Rex, before T. Rex: seeing them live "was really our education" stated Ron Mael.
 The Stooges were inspired by T. Rex when composing and recording the songs of Raw Power.
 Guitarist and songwriter James Williamson related: "We were over in England at the time when Marc Bolan was red hot, and we were looking at his stuff and thinking 'hey, we could be like that,' and writing our stuff and just thinking it would take off."
 Joey Ramone of the Ramones said about Bolan: "I get into people who are unique and innovative and have colour.
 That's why I love Marc Bolan.
 There was something so mystical about him, his singing voice, his manner.
 His songs really move ya, they're so moving and dark."
 Sex Pistols frontman John Lydon credited the band and other artists for the emergence of punk rock: "T. Rex... — their influence was enormous".

 Siouxsie and the Banshees performed a cover version of "20th Century Boy" early in their career, eventually releasing it as a B-side in 1979.
 Joy Division's Bernard Sumner was marked by the sound of the guitar of early T. Rex; his musical journey began at a poppy level with "Ride a White Swan".
 The Slits' guitarist Viv Albertine was fascinated by Bolan's guitar playing: "It was [...] the first time I ever listened to a guitar part.
 Because back then girls didn't really listen to guitar parts, it was a guy's thing.
 And guitars were really macho things then and I couldn't bear say, Hendrix's guitar playing, it was too in your face and too threateningly sexual, whereas Marc Bolan's guitar playing was kind of cartoony.
 And I could sing the parts.
 They weren't virtuoso, they were funny, they were humo [sic] guitar parts."